 Dame Nellie Melba: 1861 -1931 Australian operatic soprano singer lived in Coombe Lane West

-Jacqueline Wilson: Children’s writer living in Kingston.
+Jacqueline Wilson: Children’s writer.
 Jacqueline went to Latchmere Primary School and Coombe Girls’ School.

 Lynda La Plante: English author, screenwriter and former actress.